-First of all, the books of Enoch are not inspired and were never considered to be a part of the canon of the Hebrew Scripture.
+First of all, the book 1 Enoch is not inspired and people never considered it to be part of the canon of the Hebrew Scripture.
 Works such as 1 Enoch are religious fiction loosely comparable to Dante’s Inferno or Paradise Lost.
-While they are based on real events recorded in the Bible and may contain certain truths, they are works of fiction, are not inspired, and are not authoritative.
+Although they are based on real events recorded in the Bible and may contain certain truths, they are works of fiction, lack inspiration, and hold no authority.
 1 Enoch was a fictional interpretation of the events recorded in Genesis 6.
-Not only is it mere fiction, it was fiction influenced by pagan stories the Jews had been exposed to during their exile in Babylon.
+Not only is it mere fiction, but Jews wrote it under the influence of pagan stories they encountered during their exile in Babylon.
 Surprisingly, some Bible students are allowing this work of fiction to influence their interpretation of the inspired Scriptures.

 Second Temple Period literature

-1 Enoch was written about 1200 years after Moses wrote Genesis.
-While it is nearly certain that Moses’s original readers of Genesis 6 understood who the sons of God and Nephilim were, it is not at all certain that the Jews of the 2nd Century B.C. did.
-The books of Enoch, and other literature of the same period, were influenced by Mesopotamian pagan mythology the Jews had encountered during their exile in Babylon.
+1 Enoch was written about 1200 years after Moses wrote Genesis (about 300-200 BC).1 While it is nearly certain that Moses’s original readers of Genesis 6 understood who the sons of God and Nephilim were, it is not at all certain that the Jews of the 2nd Century BC did.
+Moreover, the Jews encountered Mesopotamian pagan mythology during their exile in Babylon, which influenced the books of Enoch and other literature from the same period.2

-Every ancient culture had a flood story and the Mesopotamians had one as well.
-According to Mesopotamian literature there were divine beings of great knowledge called the Apkallus who lived before the flood.
-Mesopotamian myth says the Apkallus descended to earth, mated with human women, and had semi-divine offspring.
-Sound familiar?
+By way of illustration, consider the myth of the Apkallu.
+Many ancient cultures had a flood story and the Mesopotamians had one as well.
+Mesopotamian literature describes divine beings of great knowledge called the Apkallu who lived before the flood.
+Mesopotamian myth says the Apkallus descended to earth, mated with human women, and had semi-divine offspring.3 Sound familiar?

 Sound biblical theology cannot be derived from uninspired, non-canonical Second Temple Period literature!

 Even though these pagan laced literary traditions existed in Judaism, we should not assume all Jews believed the Enoch interpretation.
 Likewise, today we must not allow this pagan influence to alter our perception of the scriptures.
 The proper context for interpreting the Bible is the context in which the author and original readers lived.
-Uninspired literature that was written 1200 years after Genesis was written is not the original context and cannot be used to arrive at a correct understanding of biblical passages.
-Sound biblical theology cannot be derived from uninspired, non-canonical Second Temple Period literature!
+Uninspired literature written 1200 years after Genesis cannot provide the original context and cannot be used to arrive at a correct understanding of biblical passages.
+People cannot derive sound biblical theology from uninspired, non-canonical Second Temple Period literature!
 Filtering Genesis 6 through a genre of intertestamental religious fiction is not being true to Moses’s original intent.
 It is true that Second Temple Period literature is valuable for understanding Jewish ideas from that period, but we must not let uninspired writings overly influence our understanding of the Bible.

 What does Genesis 6:1-4 actually say?